-- Assessable income from AirBnB – Income derived from renting a property is assessable and needs to be declared.
+- Assessable income from AirBnB – Income derived from renting a property is taxable income.
 Trustees must keep accurate records.

-- Deductions under s 8-1 of the ITAA97 – An SMSF may be able to claim expenses incurred when maintaining or furnishing properties as a deduction in its tax return.
+- Deductions under s 8-1 of the ITAA97 – An SMSF might be able to claim expenses incurred when maintaining or furnishing properties as a deduction in its tax return.
 Common deductions are interest expenses, bank charges, borrowing expenses & insurance.
-For more details, please see our page on Expenses in SMSFs.
+For more details, please see our page on Expenses in SMSF’s.